-“I don’t expect things to get much better for us, I am determined to continue fighting for Black liberation by organizing towards a world abolished of prisons, and by creating spaces for other Black folks to express what we stand for.” – Stephanie Younger
+“Although I don’t expect things to get much better for us, I am determined to remain committed to fighting for Black liberation by organizing towards a world abolished of prisons, and by creating spaces for us and by us.” – Stephanie Younger

 By Stephanie Younger •

 “First, I must confess that over the past few years I have been gravely disappointed with the white moderate.
-I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.””– Dr. Martin Luther King’s “Letter From a Birmingham Jail”
+I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.””Dr. Martin Luther King’s “Letter From a Birmingham Jail”

-Like the 2016 election, Black youth aren’t being listened to, despite our warnings that the interest of many of these candidates is to preserve white supremacy.
-Before someone questions why I (a Black girl who would have been voting for the first time), will not be supporting Biden (nor Trump), and lectures me on why I should do so, question why 52% of white female voters chose the interest of preserving white supremacy, by voting for Trump in 2016.
+Black youth aren’t being listened to, despite our warnings that the interest of many of these politicians is to preserve white supremacy, and that the interest of white moderates is complacency.
+Before someone questions why I (a Black girl who would have been voting for the first time) will not be supporting Biden (nor Trump), and lectures me on why I should do so, question why 52% of white female voters chose the interest of preserving white supremacy, by voting for Trump in 2016.
 Then, read Dr. Martin Luther King’s “Letter from a Birmingham Jail,” and look for the part where he said that he “has been gravely disappointed with the white moderate (shown in the second paragraph of this article).
-After that, watch the recent CNN clip where a white female Biden surrogate attempted to water down MLK’s words, attempting to lecture Nina Turner on how MLK somehow didn’t really say what he said, and say that Biden somehow isn’t an example of “the white moderate Dr. King warned us about.”
-Look into the part where the white woman called Turner an “angry Black woman” on Twitter.
+After that, watch the recent CNN clip where Hilary Rosen (a white female Biden surrogate and Democratic strategist) manipulated MLK’s words to lecture Nina Turner (a Black woman who is the co-chair of the Bernie Sanders Campaign), and defend Biden from critiques that he is the white moderate MLK warned us of.
+Look into the part where the white woman further silenced Turner’s voice by calling her an “angry Black woman” on Twitter.